 This is a popular belief but it has no grounding in scientific surveys or research on pregnancy cravings to date.

-Cravings increase all through pregnancy: MYTH
+MYTH: Cravings increase all throughout pregnancy.

 Cravings during pregnancy tend to start during the first trimester and peak in frequency and intensity during the second, then begin to slow.

 TRUTH: Some women develop cravings during pregnancy for ice, dirt, and other nonfoods.